-In-situ installation is recommended only for measurements where the gas pressure is expected to vary little, the gas is expected to be free of contaminants, the gas temperature is within the operating specifications of the sensor, and there is no chance of liquids coalescing.
+In-situ installation is recommended only for measurements where the gas pressure is expected to vary little, the gas is expected to be free of contaminants, the gas temperature is within the operating specifications of the sensor, and there is no chance of liquids condensing.
 Examples of applications suited for in-situ installations are: pure gases, output of desiccant dryers (for instrument air), glove boxes, etc. For most other applications in-situ installation should be avoided for the following reasons:

-- Sample conditioning is almost always necessary to avoid exposure of the sensor to liquid water and other contaminants, such as hydrocarbons, which may damage the sensor or affect accuracy over time. - Variations in line pressure affect the reading of the sensor because dewpoint varies with pressure. - If the gas line is under pressure, it is more likely that water condensation occurs which may damage the sensor. - Under a pressurized system removal of the sensor without the installation of isolation valves can be dangerous.
+- Sample conditioning is almost always necessary to avoid exposure of the sensor to liquid water and other contaminants, such as hydrocarbons, which may damage the sensor or affect accuracy over time. - Variations in line pressure affect the reading of the sensor because dewpoint varies with pressure. - If the gas line is under pressure, it is more likely that water condensation occurs which may damage the sensor. - Under a pressurized system removal of the sensor with out the installation of isolation valves can be dangerous.
 If in-situ installation is required, bypass mounting is preferable.
-If in-line installation is required, make sure to install the sensor at the upper surface of the gas line to minimize its exposure to liquid water should condensation occur; the XTR-60 sensor is best suited for these applications.
-Also consider the need to isolate (depressurize) before installing or removing the sensor.
+If in-line installation is required, make sure to install the sensor at the upper surface of the gas line to minimize its exposure to liquid water should condensation occur.
+Also consider the need to isolate (depressurize)